-Each committee has its own charter; the charters will set forth the purposes, goals and responsibilities of the committees as well as committee structure and operations and committee reporting to the Board.
+Each committee has its own charter; the charters set forth the purposes, goals and responsibilities of the committees as well as committee structure and operations, and committee reporting to the Board.

-Committees are formed of not less than three Non-Executive Directors, at least two of which shall be Independent Directors, including one as Committee Chairman.
-The Chairman of the Board of Directors may not be a member of those committees.
+Committees are formed of not less than three Non-Executive Directors, at least two of which are Independent Directors, including one as Committee Chairman.
+The Chairman of the Board of Directors may not be a member of these committees.

-The Audit Committee assists the Board in fulfilling their oversight responsibilities for the:
+The Audit Committee assists the Board in fulfilling their oversight responsibilities for: